 POSTNATURAL HEAD

-The project is part of a wider research on synthetic erosion, which started with the observation of rock formations, their visual richness and poetics, found in different locations around the globe - the red deserts of Jordan, mangrove coastlines in the Philippines, the dramatic cliffs of Wales, the Italian Alps.
+The Postnatural Head emerges from a broader exploration of synthetic, algorithmic erosion - a study inspired by the visual richness and poetic qualities of rock formations, observed in different locations around the globe, such as the red deserts of Jordan, the mangrove coastlines of the Philippines, the dramatic cliffs of Wales, the Italian Alps.

-I am intrigued by how wind, water, heat shape the hard material, creating formal articulation by deconstructing a solid substrate, which progressively incorporates information, traces of these forces.
-A very sculptural principle, although there is not a pre-existing idea of what will be carved out of that initial block of material, nor a perfect figure waiting to be unveiled, just forces at play, blind to the outcome of their production.
+I am intrigued by how natural forces like wind, water, heat shape hard materials, creating formal articulation by deconstructing a solid substrate, which progressively incorporates information, traces of these forces.
+It is a strong sculptural principle, yet without a predetermined idea of what will be carved out of that initial block of material, nor a perfect figure waiting to be unveiled, just forces at play, blind to the result of their actions.

 Together with such forces, it is almost as if another unseen, Time itself, became visible, through highly complex, ever changing patterns of deconstruction and decay.

-The formation is composed by approximately forty thousand unique elements.
+The formation is produced by an algorithmic simulation of erosion, and is composed by approximately forty thousand unique elements.
 Their section is the same, while length and displacement change according to a complex pattern, whose perception changes extensively with the angle and perspective of the observer.